Free PDF Check

 Signature bypass detection

 Adjuster-countersigned claim forms are sometimes stripped of the signature page and re-submitted with altered content.
-HTPBE detects removed digital signature blocks at “certain” confidence — the highest verdict level.
+HTPBE? detects removed digital signature blocks at “certain” confidence — the highest verdict level.

 Multi-session page assembly